TaylorNguyen17/spring_inventory_manager/README.md

 > mainscreen.html - Lines 15-20 and 108-118: added styling for validation message for purchasing (fade out over 1 second)
 > mainscreen.html - Line 99: added "Buy Now" button
 > AddProductController.java - Line 183-201: added the mapping for the "Buy Now" button to decrement inventory if possible
+> FIX: AddProductController.java - Line 184-200, 201-208: changed implementation of success/fail messaging on "Buy Now" button by redirecting to "insufficient stock" or "purchase successful" pages instead of a flash message.
+> insufficientstock.html - Entire file: added a simple message for if the "Buy Now" button is pressed while inventory is zero.
+> purchasesuccessful.html - Entire file: added a simple message for a successful buy.

 G.  Modify the parts to track maximum and minimum inventory by doing the following:
 •  Add additional fields to the part entity for maximum and minimum inventory.